What The Location of Your Headache is Telling You

 Forehead

 If you're experiencing a headache located in the forehead, it may be another sign of a tension headache.
 If the pain is only affecting one side of the forehead it may be an indicator of a migraine or cluster headache.
-Forehead headaches are also commonly caused by infection of the Frontal sinus.
+Forehead headaches are also commonly caused by infection of the frontal sinus.
 Frequent headaches in this area are a sign you may need more than medication to find relief.

 Treating Your Headaches